 Resources & Support

-NDSS is committed to providing individuals with Down syndrome, their families, caregivers, and the public with comprehensive information across the lifespan, from birth to end of life.
-Through events, webinars, videos, publications, and our website, NDSS provides free resources on a variety of topics including information for new and expectant parents, health and wellness, education, and employment.
-Through our helpline and info email, NDSS answers thousands of requests for support each year.
-Our staff responds to questions and connects parents, professionals, self-advocates, and others with referrals, including to our network of more than 300 local Down syndrome organizations.
+NDSS is committed to providing individuals with Down syndrome, their families, caregivers, and the public with information to support them from birth to end of life.
+Through events, videos, publications, and our website, NDSS provides free resources on a variety of topics including health, wellness, education, employment, adulthood and aging, financial wellness and information for new and expectant parents.
+Our Adult Summit conference addresses the needs of teens and adults with practical resources and educational opportunities for individuals with Down syndrome, families, caregivers, and professionals.
+Through our helpline and info email, our staff responds to questions and connects individuals with Down syndrome, family members, professionals, and others with referrals to our network of more than 300 local Down syndrome organizations.

 Advocacy & Policy

-The NDSS Advocacy & Public Policy Program champions federal, state, and local policies that positively impact all people with Down syndrome across the country.
-Through our grassroots advocacy programs, NDSS works with Congress and federal agencies, as well as state and local officials, to develop and improve laws, regulations, and policies for the benefit of the Down syndrome community.
-NDSS also empowers self-advocates, parents, and others to influence policy themselves.
-The NDSS legislative agenda spans the life experience of individuals with Down syndrome from birth to adulthood, centered on five important areas: healthcare and research, education, economic self-sufficiency, community integration, and employment.
+NDSS advocates for federal, state, and local policies and regulations that positively impact people with Down syndrome across the country and affirm their human rights.
+Through grassroots advocacy, NDSS empowers community advocates to work with Congress and federal agencies, as well as state and local officials, to develop and improve policies and regulations for the benefit of the Down syndrome community.
+NDSS further empowers individuals with Down syndrome, their families, and other community members to influence policy at the NDSS Down Syndrome Advocacy Conference in Washington, D.C.
+The NDSS legislative agenda spans the life of individuals with Down syndrome from birth to adulthood including healthcare, education, employment, and economic self-sufficiency.

-The Down syndrome community is the heart of NDSS.
-Our community engagement events and activities celebrate our loved ones with Down syndrome, raise awareness and acceptance among the general public, and connect individuals and families within the community.
+NDSS community engagement events and activities celebrate our loved ones with Down syndrome, raise awareness among the public, and connect individuals and families within the community.
 Through our scholarships, grants, and awards program, NDSS supports individuals with Down syndrome in pursuing their dreams.
-Started in 1995, the National Buddy Walk® Program promotes acceptance and inclusion of people with Down syndrome and raises funds for local and national organizations that support the community.
-Additionally, NDSS hosts awareness and engagement events throughout the country including our Times Square Video presentation and New York City Buddy Walk®, Racing for 3.21 on World Down Syndrome Day, Run for 3.21, DC Golf Outing, annual NDSS Gala & Auction, and more.
+Since 1995, the National Buddy Walk® Program has promoted awareness and inclusion of people with Down syndrome and raised funds for local and national organizations that support the community.
+NDSS hosts awareness and engagement events throughout the country including our New York City Buddy Walk® and Times Square Video presentation, Racing for 3.21 on World Down Syndrome Day, Run for 3.21, gala and golf events, and more.

 NDSS is a 501c3 organization.
 Our advocacy work is nonpartisan and we do not endorse any political party or candidate.